-One lead of each valve solenoid goes to the "N" (Neutral) terminal and the other goes to the DIN rail on the proper terminal.
+One lead of each valve solenoid goes to the "N" UP/DN (Neutral) DIN Rail terminals and the other lead goes to the corresponding High/Low UP/DN DIN rail terminals.
+See drawings for connection reference.

 Refer to "Sheet 4 - Drive and Motor" for voltage requirements.